Hassun (Hannibal): Critical reviews

 "Hassun" received very positive reviews from critics.
 Eric Goldman of IGN gave the episode an "amazing" 9 out of 10 and wrote in his verdict, "This episode underlined just what Will means to Hannibal, in his own twisted way, as he asked Will if he was going to let this other killer's 'love go to waste' and testified on the stand that, 'Will Graham is and will always be my friend.'
 It's a testament to this show that it is able to fully realize Hannibal in this manner, where we can truly believe in his wish that he and Will can be lifelong friends and allies, while also understanding that Hannibal is a horrific person, who coldly commits depraved acts and who has jeopardized Will's future, in his attempt to protect himself."

 Molly Eichel of The A.V.
 Club gave the episode a "B+" and wrote, "By the end of 'Hassun', rounding the corner into the main courses, Hannibal's creation of a Will Graham ham-handed straw-man fan to take credit for Will's crimes — or at least provide reasonable doubt — indicates the thin end of a wedge that's going to strain the rest of the season.
 The appearance of the stag as a way out, and Hannibal as warden of the cage, indicates that Hannibal will be facing down a very different Will: guarded, single-minded, and renegotiating who his allies are."

 Alan Sepinwall of HitFix wrote, "The episode brought back Freddie Lounds and made me realize how little I had missed her in her absence.
 Obviously, we can spend a lot of time discussing the identity of this episode's killer but 'Hassun' as a whole was more functional than it was good, especially compared to this season's previous episodes."
-Mark Rozeman of Paste gave the episode a 8.8 out of 10 and wrote, "Ultimately, 'Hassun' lacks the sort of exuberant, take-no-prisoners dynamics that punctuated the previous two episodes.
+Mark Rozeman of Paste gave the episode an 8.8 out of 10 and wrote, "Ultimately, 'Hassun' lacks the sort of exuberant, take-no-prisoners dynamics that punctuated the previous two episodes.
 Considering how powerful the season's first two hours were, however, it's almost not fair to pass too much judgment since even a really strong episode would have felt like a step down.
 Still, it's an intriguing enough stepping stone to Will's eventual release and inches the narrative slowly towards the game-changing Jack-Hannibal confrontation we saw in the season opener.
 Leave it to Hannibal to leave even its stepping-stones coated in blood and disembodied organs."

 Marc Buxton of Den of Geek gave the episode a 3.5 star rating out of 5 and wrote, "Hannibal is delicious as always this week."
 Kevin Fitzpatrick of ScreenCrush wrote, "It might get increasingly difficult to make Hannibal season 2 reviews a regular option every Friday night, but even with 'Hassun' the most uneventful episode of the three we've seen thus far, the series remains in good hands, properly artful and alarming in every way."